 Services are not available to children (persons under the age of 18 years).

 In the course of business it is necessary for us to collect data.
-This information allows us to identify who an individual is for the purposes of our business, share data when when required as part of the Services, contact the individual in the ordinary course of business and transact with the individual.
+This information allows us to identify who an individual is for the purposes of our business, share data when required as part of the Services, contact the individual in the ordinary course of business and transact with the individual.
 Without limitation, the type of information we may collect is:

 Personal Information.
 We may collect personal details such as an individual’s name, sex, date of birth, nationality, images and other information that allows us to identify who the individual is;